Legal

 Talc's properties—its ability to absorb moisture, prevent caking, and create a smooth texture—make it a widely used ingredient in cosmetics and personal care products that extends far beyond baby powder.
 The FDA's testing program detected asbestos in products across multiple cosmetic categories sold at major retailers and discount stores [1].

 Application method significantly affects exposure risk.
 Products applied as loose powders create airborne dust clouds that facilitate inhalation of any asbestos fibers present.
 Pressed powders and liquid formulations may reduce but do not eliminate inhalation risk.
-Genital application of talc powder—historically marketed for feminine hygiene—creates both inhalation and peritoneal exposure pathways [8].
+Genital application of the powder—historically marketed for feminine hygiene—creates both inhalation and peritoneal exposure pathways [8].

 What Legal Options Exist for Mesothelioma Patients With Talc Exposure?

-"Many patients and families don't realize that decades of using cosmetic talc products can form the basis of a viable mesothelioma claim.
+"Many patients and families don't realize that decades of using cosmetic powder products can form the basis of a viable mesothelioma claim.
 The FDA's failure to require testing doesn't diminish manufacturers' liability—it strengthens the argument that the industry prioritized profits over consumer safety."

 — Rod De Llano, Founding Partner, Danziger & De Llano